 Perhaps the most visible transformation is happening once tires leave the factory, as they are increasingly becoming connected devices with embedded sensors that monitor pressure, temperature, wear and load in real-time and feed data back to AI systems.

-These predictive maintenance capabilities are already reducing breakdowns and improving safety, as evidenced by fleet operators who report fewer failures, longer tire life and better fuel-efficiency.
+These predictive capabilities are already reducing breakdowns and improving safety, as evidenced by fleet operators who report fewer failures, longer tire life and better fuel-efficiency, said Sauldie.

 Retail is also being reshaped, as AI-powered systems can recommend tires based on vehicle-type, driving behaviour and weather conditions, as well as enabling virtual assistants to better handle appointment bookings and manage seasonal peaks.

-AI is also beginning to address one of the industry’s most persistent challenges: sustainability.
+AI is also beginning to address one of the industry’s most persistent challenges: sustainability, continued the presenter.

-Recycling technologies, long constrained by technical limitations, are being enhanced by AI-driven process control.
-Advanced systems can sort materials more accurately and optimise devulcanisation, enabling recycled rubber to approach the quality of virgin material.
+Recycling technologies, he said, "long constrained by technical limitations, are being enhanced by AI-driven process control.
+Advanced systems can sort materials more accurately and optimise devulcanisation, enabling recycled rubber to approach the quality of virgin material."

-At the same time, digital product passports—tracking a tire’s lifecycle from raw material to disposal—are moving closer to regulatory reality in Europe.
-These systems promise greater transparency, but also require robust data infrastructure.
+Meanwhile, digital product passports – tracking a tire’s lifecycle from raw material to disposal – are moving closer to regulatory reality in Europe.
+These systems, suggested Sauldie, promise greater transparency, but also require robust data infrastructure.

 Looking at the pipeline of AI-driven innovation, Sauldie cited self-healing tires, adaptive tread patterns and fully integrated tire–vehicle communication systems as promising prospect, at least longer-term prospects.